pyeventsourcing/esdbclient/README.md

 ## Catch-up subscriptions

-A "catch-up" subscription can be used to receive events that have already been recorded in the database, and events that are recorded subsequently.
+A "catch-up" subscription can be used to receive events that have already been recorded and events that are recorded subsequently.
 A catch-up subscription can be used by an event-processing component that processes recorded events with "exactly-once" semantics.

 The `subscribe_to_all()` method starts a catch-up subscription that can receive all events in the database.
 The `subscribe_to_stream()` method starts a catch-up subscription that can receive events from a specific stream.
 Both methods return a "catch-up subscription" object, which is a Python iterator.
 Recorded events can be obtained by iteration.
 Recorded event objects obtained in this way are instances of the `RecordedEvent` class.
-Please note, the `subscribe_to_all()` method will occasionally return `Checkpoint` objects.
-These are a special type of `RecordedEvent` that have a `commit_position`, so that downstream event-processing components can record progress across a large number of events that have been filtered out.

 Before the "catch-up subscription" object is returned to the caller, the client will firstly obtain a "confirmation" response from the server, which allows the client to